Operations

 Individual Signals

-LinkedIn activity: posts, comments, shares
+LinkedIn activity: posts, comments, shares from the last 30 days

 Podcast appearances or conference talks

-Published articles or thought leadership
+Published articles or thought leadership content

 Shared connections or communities